menu

 4 Mental Misstep

 That is far too many spells that do little to actually win the game.
-We want at least four removal spells (some combination of Maelstrom Pulse, Rug of Smothering, and Go for the Throats, optimally) and enough threats to last.
+We want at least four removal spells (some combination of Maelstrom Pulse, Smother, and Go for the Throats, optimally) and enough threats to last.
 I prefer running 10 creatures and 2 Jaces, so those, for me, are off limits.
 If we’re going to be committed to running Hymn to Tourach, we run four.
 Force of Will isn’t an option, either.

 So our options are: